cgwhouse/widen-bot/README.md

 - Tell the dev channel about the new stuff
 - Handle playlists / albums, i.e. queuing multiple things at once
-- Document commands, high-level features, prior to setup guide

 ### Contributing

 Contributions are welcome!
-Please autoformat any .NET code using [CSharpier](https://csharpier.com/).
+Please format .NET code using [CSharpier](https://csharpier.com/).

 ## Setup Guide